Kojo Jones and wife fall Down Flat at white wedding; Kelvynboy performs in video

-- Kojo Jones and Raychel's wedding attracted top Ghanaian musicians to the plush and colourful ceremony
+- Kojo Jones and Rachael's wedding attracted top Ghanaian musicians to the plush and colourful ceremony

 - One of the top singers to perform at the wedding ceremony was Kelvynboy who was captured singing his Down Flat song